How to Create a Sustainable SEO Strategy in 2023

 One relevant backlink from CNN with a hefty domain authority of 95 will count much more than 100 links from Pete’s Pizza shop or Betsy’s Basket Weaving Blog.

-Mobile search now accounts for 64% of all searches in Google, according to Statista.
+Mobile search now accounts for 59% of all searches in Google, according to Statista, up from 45% just five years ago.
 And this trend is growing fast.
-Mobile’s percentage of the Google universe has increased by 56.1% over the past five years.

 With the rise in popularity of smartphones and mobile search, it only makes sense that Google has been moving to a mobile-first index model.
 This means that it’s extra important now for you to be optimizing sufficiently for mobile, or risk damaging not only your mobile results but your desktop and tablet search engine results as well.